 We’re living in a time of extremes.
 It’s a time when we can expect big things to happen — big shifts in the world and big changes in our lives.
-And just to be clear, the extremes I’m talking about don’t necessarily have to be bad things, or even good things for that matter.
+And just to be clear, the extremes I’m talking about don’t necessarily have to be bad things or even good things for that matter.
 It’s just that they’re big things, and they’re happening now.

 There are layers of change in the world that’s emerging around us.
-We no longer live in the isolated countries that formed the policies of the 20th century.
+We no longer live in isolated countries that formed the policies of the 20th century.
 We no longer live in isolated economies, isolated technologies, isolated energy grids, or isolated defense systems and communications.
-And it’s these facts that have led to the certainty of where we find ourselves in this very moment.
+And it’s these facts that have led to the certainty of where we find ourselves at this very moment.
 It’s a fact that we’re living with a new set of rules regarding the way we think about our lives, our jobs, and our careers, as well as the realities of climate change, failing economies, and peak oil.
 While the reasons for such extremes are many and varied, the fact is that we’re in a rare era of global transition that affects every day of our lives.

 In today’s amazing times, you can create abundance and bring worldwide peace.